 For example, we need you to be confident carrying out an investment appraisal, and completing a cashflow forecast.
 In TC finance you might have had one objective test question asking for WACC, and another asking for a NPV analysis.
 At TPS Afin we would need you to link that together – so calculate the WACC and then use your WACC as the discount factor in a NPV calculation.

 For narrative elements of the course, it’s really important to have a good grip on all of the different sources of finance.
 We will build on your knowledge gained at TC so that you can advise in more complex situations at TPS.

 The ABS assumed knowledge builds directly on the TC PAR course, albeit it's relatively important to have a good grip of the TC Financial Accounting course too.
 TPS ABS looks at how to audit a set of financial statements, and as such Financial Accounting plays a pivotal part in understanding those financial statements.

 It’s really important that you can take the basic knowledge from TC PAR (e.g audit process, risks, controls and substantive testing) and be able to apply your knowledge in more complex scenarios.
 It’s not uncommon at ABS to analyse several pages worth of information about a business, and then make recommendations regarding the risks and controls for that business.

 Your assumed knowledge is so important that we require you to complete a test of assumed knowledge (‘TOAK’) for each subject.
 This will be electronic – you will sit it using the same Surpass system that you might have used for some of your TC tests and exams.

 1. Don’t panic

 We’ve given you step-by-step guidance for each of the pre-course weeks, identifying which of the TC modules are most crucial for all the TPS subjects.
-Check out the recommended timetable to see what we recommend you do and when.
+Check out the recommended timetable you received with your joining instructions to see what we recommend you do and when.

 2. Use CABLE